 Risk Warning: Your Capital is at Risk.

-ETX Capital is an online broker offering Contracts-for-Difference (CFDs) and spread betting.
+OvalX (formerly ETX Capital) is an online broker offering Contracts-for-Difference (CFDs), forex, and spread betting.
 CFDs can be traded across five different asset classes and over 5,000 instruments.

 You can choose from two mobile and two desktop platforms, one of them being MetaTrader 4 (MT4).
 Maximum leverages vary for retail traders based on their location — for example, UK traders get a 30:1 maximum leverage.

 This FCA and FSCA-regulated broker’s parent company has over 50 years of industry experience offering trading products and financial services.

 Read on to find out about what you can trade, account types, fees, and to dig into an in-depth platform review.

 |Wide range of available instruments (5,000+)||Fewer analysis tools than other comparable brokers|

 |Four different platforms to choose from||Cosmetic buy/sell signals are confusing in the asset browsing window|